 - Create a one-stop-shop webpage that links to the myriad resources in your community — as an example, see the Santa Barbara Foundation’s list of COVID-19 resources

-- Connect volunteers with needs such as for blood bank collectors, tech support for seniors, and loan application guidance — see the Delaware Community Foundation’s partnership with the United Way of Delaware to promote a COVID-19 volunteers site
+- Connect volunteers with needs such as for blood bank collectors, tech support for seniors, and loan application guidance — the Delaware Community Foundation’s partnered with the United Way of Delaware to promote a COVID-19 volunteers site

 - Develop a searchable database where community members can find organizations and projects to support — see the Community Foundation of Greater Des Moines’ GIVEdsm.org site

-- Hold weekly conference calls for the nonprofit sector to collaborate, problem solve, and collectively identify needs as they emerge — see the Kalamazoo Community Foundation’s partnership with the Kalamazoo County Response Consortium
+- Hold weekly conference calls for the nonprofit sector to collaborate, problem solve, and collectively identify needs as they emerge — the Kalamazoo Community Foundation’s partnered with the Kalamazoo County Response Consortium

-- Offer webinars to nonprofits as they navigate their own financial survival, providing information on resources such as the SBA Paycheck Protection Program and financing tools like bridge loans — see the Santa Barbara Foundation’s events page
+- Offer webinars to nonprofits as they navigate their own financial survival, providing information on resources such as the SBA Paycheck Protection Program and financing tools like bridge loans — this was a strategy for the Santa Barbara Foundation

 - Make critical connections among funders and nonprofit partners via a Nonprofit Resources Google Group.
 This discussion-focused group shares information, needs, and resources with each other and with those who may be in a position to aid – see Scranton Area Community Foundation’s full resource page